AsmaBenHmidene/Metabolic-Syndrome-prediction/README.md

 ## Results
  ### Expanatory Data Analysis
-    - To visualize the data for explantory purposes, two bargraphs and one regplot were chosen.
+    - To visualize the data for explantory purposes, pie chart, boxplot and barplot were used.
-    - The bargraphs were chosen to show how the categories compare to each other.
-    - Finally, a regplot was chosen to show the trend of sales when coorelated to the maximum retail price of the product.

 #### Visual 2
 ![sample image](Figure2.png)